Lawrence Wetherby: Full term (1951–55)

-Later life
+1955 gubernatorial election

-Both Clements and Wetherby endorsed Bert Combs to succeed Wetherby as governor.
+Clements and Wetherby concluded that Beauchamp would not be the best candidate for governor against Chandler, and endorsed Bert Combs for governor.
 Wetherby had named Combs to the Kentucky Court of Appeals in 1951 to fill a vacancy created by the death of Judge Roy Helm.
-Happy Chandler, Clements' old foe, ran against Combs in the primary and painted him as a pawn of "Clementine" and "Wetherbine", his derogatory nicknames for Clements and Wetherby.
-In fact, Chandler ran the entire campaign not just against Combs, but against Clements and Wetherby as well.
+Chandler ran his campaign not just against Combs, but against Clements and Wetherby, painting Combs as a pawn of "Clementine" and "Wetherbine."
 He charged both Clements and Wetherby with extravagant spending in their administrations.
 Among his allegations were that Clements had purchased a $20,000 rug for his office and that Wetherby had paneled his office with African mahogany.
 Chandler promised that, if elected, he would use "good, honest Kentucky wood" in his office and that all Kentuckians would be invited to the capitol to walk on the $20,000 rug.
 Ultimately, invoices showed that no $20,000 rug had been purchased by Clements, and Wetherby's paneling had been purchased from and installed by a local contractor.
 Chandler's charges may have been inaccurate, but he defeated Combs in the primary and went on to win the general election.

+1956 U.S. Senate bid

 Following his term as governor, Wetherby resumed his private law practice.
-In 1956, Senator Alben Barkley unexpectedly died of a heart attack.
-The timing of his death meant that the state would elect two senators in 1956—Clements' term was expiring and now Barkley's seat was vacant.
-President Eisenhower convinced former senator and ambassador John Sherman Cooper to be the Republican candidate for the seat, hoping Cooper's immense popularity in the state would help his own re-election bid.
-Barkley's death occurred so late in the year that there was not time for a Democratic primary to choose the party's candidate for the open seat.
-The Democratic state committee chose Wetherby, who was only six months removed from his term as governor.
+In 1956, U.S. Senator Alben Barkley unexpectedly died of a heart attack.
+The timing of his death meant that the state would elect two senators in 1956.
+Clements' term was expiring and now Barkley's seat was vacant.
+Eisenhower convinced former senator and ambassador John Sherman Cooper to be the Republican candidate for the Barkley seat, hoping Cooper's immense popularity in the state would help his own re-election bid and help Republicans regain control of the Senate.
+Barkley's death occurred so late in the year that there was not time for a Democratic primary to choose the party's candidate for the open seat; Chandler had persuaded the legislature to move the primary from early August to late May to complicated the re-election bid of Clements, who had become acting majority leader when Senate Majority Leader Lyndon B. Johnson suffered a heart attack in 1955.
+Gov. Chandler proposed that the Democratic state committee nominate his close ally Joe Leary, who was friendly with Clements, but Clements has the committee choose Wetherby, who was only six months removed from his term as governor.

-Neither Wetherby nor Clements enjoyed the support of Governor Chandler.
-Coupled with this, Senate Majority Leader Lyndon B. Johnson suffered a heart attack during the campaign, and as majority whip, Clements assumed the role of acting majority leader.
-This took him away from the campaign trail for extended periods of time.
-During the infrequent visits he was able to make to the state, he campaigned for his former lieutenant governor, Wetherby.
-In the general election, Cooper defeated Wetherby by 65,000 votes and Clements lost to Thruston Ballard Morton by about 7,000 votes.
-It was the first time Clements had lost a race in thirty years, and Kentucky Democrats would not elect a senator again for another sixteen years.
+Neither Wetherby nor Clements enjoyed the support of Chandler.
+During the infrequent visits Clements was able to make to the state, he campaigned for his former lieutenant governor as well as himself.
+In the general election, Cooper defeated Wetherby by 65,365 votes, and Clements lost to Thruston Morton by 6,981 votes.
+It was the first time Clements had lost a race, and Kentucky Democrats would not elect a senator for another 16 years.